René Moawad: Personal life and legacy

 A Maronite Christian noted for his moderate views, Moawad had given some citizens hope that the long civil war in Lebanon could be ended.
-He was an example of non-violence and accepting the other in the Arab world, his culture of non-confrontation and troubleshooting conflict and his courage led all of the Lebanese parties to accept him as a president to end the war.
+He was an example of non-violence and accommodating and accepting others in the Arab world, his culture of non-confrontation, troubleshooting conflict and his courage led all of the Lebanese parties to accept him as a president to end the war.
 Before he died, Moawad had addressed the nation with these words: "There can be no country or dignity without unity of the people, and there can be no unity without agreement, and there can be no agreement without conciliation, and there can be no conciliation without forgiveness and compromise."
 He was succeeded by Elias Hrawi.

 As the son of Anis Bey Mouawad, who had been mayor of the municipality, and his wife Evelyn Shalhoub, Moawad was the scion of a prominent Zgharta family, but he was the first member of the family to represent the constituency in Parliament.

 In 1965, Moawad married Nayla Moawad, a relative of Moawad's old political opponent Bechara El Khoury.
 Despite the historical animosity between their two families, as well as the fact that she was fifteen years his junior, the marriage was evidently a happy one.
 Their daughter Rima Moawad is now a lawyer and a graduate of Harvard University in the United States, while their son Michel Moawad is a lawyer and businessman who graduated from Sorbonne University in Paris.

 Moawad's widow Nayla founded the René Moawad Foundation, to further the goals of dialogue, peace, and social justice, to which he had dedicated his life.
 Nayla Moawad was elected to the National Assembly in 1991.
 She was a member of the opposition Qornet Shehwan Gathering, which opposed the Syrian military presence in Lebanon.
 In 2004 she announced her candidacy for the Presidency to succeed Émile Lahoud, whose term legally ended in November.

 Moawad's son, Michel, founded a new political party in 2006 called Independence Movement.
 The movement is part of the anti-Syrian Qornet Shehwan Gathering and the March 14 Alliance.
-In the 2005-2009 it had 3 Maronite Christian MPs for the Zgharta District in the Lebanese Parliament, Nayla Moawad, Jawad Simon Boulos and Samir Frangieh.
+In 2005–2009 it had 3 Maronite Christian MPs for the Zgharta District in the Lebanese Parliament, Nayla Moawad, Jawad Simon Boulos and Samir Frangieh.
 Since 2009, the party has been led by Michel Moawad, Jawad Simon Boulos and Youssef Bahaa El Douaihy.